bio-miga/miga/manual/part6/derep_wf.md

 as well as a table (`genomospecies.tsv`) with three columns: (1) a clade name, (2) the name of the representative genome, and (3) the names of all the members in the clade separated by commas.
-In addition, you can expect the subdirectory `representatives` including assemblies (FastA files, nucleotides) of all representative genomes.
+Additionally you can expect the subdirectory `representatives` including assemblies (FastA files, nucleotides) of all representative genomes.
 This is the dereplicated set of genomes.